mhanauer/CGMCCSCBudget/README.md

 total.interven = yearFourCosts + yearThreeCosts + yearTwoCosts; total.interven
 ```
+This is assuming no help from anyone at MCCSC.

-enrollTwoTwo = .10 of the population will be small groups of five students.
-The other five percent will be intensive tier three services.
+enrollTwoTwo = .10 of the population will be small groups of five students; however, referral system is only about 50% accuracte.
+The 2.5% percent will be intensive tier three services.

 Remember that you are dividing by 5, because for tier two services you are providing groups of five services.